S-T-A-C-K-W-O-R-K-S/exoDDoS-Load-Testing-Framework/readme.md

 3. uninstall all PIP packages by executing:
     - `python -m pip uninstall -r snapshot.txt -y` on Windows
     - `pip uninstall -r snapshot.txt -y` on UNIX-based systems
+4. install the latest version of wheel by executing:
+    - `python -m pip install wheel` on Windows
+    - `pip install wheel` on UNIX-based systems
-4. navigate to the exoDDoS directory, if not already in that context
+5. navigate to the exoDDoS directory, if not already in that context
-5. install the exoDDoS requirements by executing:
+6. install the exoDDoS requirements by executing:
     - `python -m pip install -r requirements.txt` on Windows
     - `pip install -r requirements.txt` on UNIX-based systems